OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Gelato/gelato-vrf.md

 }
 ```

-and once you have your contract ready & deployed, grab the address and [Deploy your VRF instance](https://docs.gelato.network/web3-services/vrf/quick-start/deploying-your-vrf-instance)!
+Once your contract is ready & deployed, grab the address and [Deploy your VRF instance](https://docs.gelato.network/web3-services/vrf/quick-start/deploying-your-vrf-instance)!